Marco Antei: Award

 In 2020, Antei received the Innovating professor award at the University of Costa Rica, for being able to move from in presence classes to virtual classes, at the beginning of the COVID-19 pandemic, in the best possible way.
 The awarded professors have been selected by the students of the UCR.

 Activism

-Antei stands out for his commitment in the fight for the rights of the LGBT+ community.
-In particular in 2015 he created the first LGBT+ association in the province of Imperia, subsidiary of the national association Arcigay, and he has been president of it until 2018, then again since 2023.
-During his mandate, he also organized in November 2016 the first Transgender Day of Remembrance in the city of Sanremo.
-In 2020, he was featured in a remote meeting with European Commission President Ursula von der Leyen where the rights of LGBT+ people within the European Union were discussed.
+Antei stands out for his commitment to the fight for the rights of the LGBT+ community.
+In particular, in 2015 he conceived and co-founded the first LGBT+ association in the province of Imperia, M.I.A.
+(Movimento Imperiese Arcobaleno), the Arcigay Imperia local committee, affiliated with Italy's largest LGBT+ association, Arcigay.
+He served as president until 2018, and then again from January 2023.
+He definitively left the office in December 2025.
+During his first term, he also co-organized in November 2016 the first Transgender Day of Remembrance in the city of Sanremo.
+In 2020, he took part in a remote meeting with European Commission President Ursula von der Leyen, in which the rights of LGBT+ people within the European Union were discussed, with particular emphasis on the situations in Hungary and Poland.
+During his final term, the association under his presidency, in collaboration with Agedo Genova, created the Premio Queer, an award unofficially linked to the Sanremo Music Festival.